Pack Memorial Library: Buncombe County Special Collections

 This collection, originally known as the Sondley Reference Library, officially merged with Pack Memorial Library in 1953.
 As the collection grew to encompass materials beyond the original Sondley bequest it became known as the North Carolina Collection, then the North Carolina Room when it moved into a dedicated space on the lower level of Pack Memorial Library in 2009.
 In 2020, it was renamed Buncombe County Special Collections.

-The Buncombe County Special Collections Library is also home to the Thomas Wolfe Collection.
-The Collection was curated by Myra Champion in 1949.
-It contains first-edition books, book reviews, articles, photos, correspondence, family recordings, and newspaper clippings all related to Asheville-native and author, Thomas Wolfe.
+The Buncombe County Special Collections Library is also home to the Thomas Wolfe Collection, curated by Myra Champion in 1949.
+It contains first-edition books, book reviews, articles, photos, correspondence, family recordings, and newspaper clippings all related to Asheville-born author Thomas Wolfe.